mosmar99/ChessProjectClass/README.md

     gcov test\testQueen-queen.gcda

-If one prefers to run the test autonomously, that is also possible through the make file. <br />
+OR: If one prefers to run the test autonomously, that is also possible through the make file. <br />
 Using the terminal whilst within the workspaceFolder enter command:

     make testSelfCapture